mh-ha/mhha_homepage/content/publication/CVPR22/index.md

 publication_types: ['1']

 # Publication name and optional abbreviated publication name.
-publication: In *Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition*
+publication: "Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition"
-publication_short: In *CVPR*
+publication_short: "CVPR22"

-abstract: Human skeleton-based action recognition offers a valuable means to understand the intricacies of human behavior because it can handle the complex relationships between physical constraints and intention.
+abstract: "Human skeleton-based action recognition offers a valuable means to understand the intricacies of human behavior because it can handle the complex relationships between physical constraints and intention.
+Although several studies have focused on encoding a skeleton, less attention has been paid to incorporating this information into the latent representations of human action.
+This work proposes a learning framework for action recognition, InfoGCN, combining a novel learning objective and encoding method.
+First, we design an information bottleneck-based learning objective to guide the model to learn an informative but compact latent representation.
+To provide discriminative information for classifying action, we introduce attention-based graph convolution that captures the context-dependent intrinsic topology of human actions.
+In addition, we present a multi-modal representation of the skeleton using the relative position of joints, designed to provide complementary spatial information for joints.
+InfoGCN surpasses the known state-of-the-art on multiple skeleton-based action recognition benchmarks with the accuracy of 93.0% on NTU RGB+D 60 cross-subject split, 89.8% on NTU RGB+D 120 cross-subject split, and 97.0% on NW-UCLA."

 # Summary.
 An optional shortened abstract.
-summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
+summary: "In proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR), 2022"

 tags: []